 If you wear disposable lenses, you probably won’t need one; but if you wear the kind of lenses that are replaced only once or twice a year, you definitely will.
 Products for removing protein include enzymatic cleaner and daily protein removal liquids.

-To learn more about contact lens care in Victoria, contact us to schedule an eye exam.
+To learn more about contact lens care, contact us to schedule an eye exam.